KARNATISAITHARUN/documentation/inspect/analyzing-applications/c-sharp.md

 ## Building Your Application

-Before analyzing your code with Inspect, we recommend building your application to make sure that you have restored dependencies and included project-specific tools.
+Before analyzing your code with Inspect, we recommend building your application to make sure that you have restored dependencies and that you've applied any necessary project-specific settings.
 For applications based on the .NET Core, use `dotnet restore`; for applications based on the .NET Framework, use `nuget restore`.

 For example, you can verify that a .NET Framework-based application can be built by doing the following: